tolitius/calip/README.md

 ## what does it do?

-calip _measures_ ,_traces_, and _debugs_ functions on demand, or in case of an error, _**without**_ a need to alter the code.
+calip _measures_, _traces_, and _debugs_ functions on demand, or in case of an error..<br/>

-it does so by adding an AOP around advice (i.e. a weaved timer function wrapper) with [robert hooke](https://github.com/technomancy/robert-hooke)
+:sunglasses: _**without**_ a need to alter the code

 it comes really handy at development time, as well as for deployed applications:

 * when you need _on demand_ performance metrics with runtime arguments
+* when you need to trace a sequence of functions called
 * when you need to see the actual runtime function arguments in case of an error
 * when you need to see the actual runtime function arguments as the program is running

-in which case you can just connect to a deployed application via an `nREPL`, and add measurements, handlers, logs to _any_ "functional suspect".
+in which case you can just connect to a deployed application via an `nREPL`, and add measurements, traces, logs to _any_ :mag_right: "functional suspect".

 ## performance on demand